philsquared/kurl/Kurl2/README.md

-# Hello World
+# Kurl2

-A basic "Hello, World" in Kotlin/Native and Gradle.

-Use the following Gradle commands
-* to build: `./gradlew assemble`
-* to test: `./gradlew check`
-* to run:  `./gradlew runHelloWorldAppReleaseExecutableHelloWorld`
+A Kotlin/ Native sample

+* interop with libCurl
+* uses callback lambda
+* buffers downloaded text using a Kotlin String